Should I use primer before I paint?

 Of course, this can be solved with ADDITIONAL coats of paint, but in the end, you’ll save blood, sweat and beers if you just add a coat of primer to begin with and apply two coats of paint.
 If a painter tells you otherwise, he’s just trying to save money and time – don’t fall for it.

-And I’m a HUGE skeptic of paints that say they can ‘paint and prime’ in one, you know, those paints that apparently have ‘built-in primer‘.
+And I’m a HUGE sceptic of paints that say they can ‘paint and prime’ in one, you know, those paints that apparently have ‘built-in primer‘.
 Primer is primer, paint is paint.
 Are some of these paints higher adhesion and better than ‘regular paints’?
 Maybe.
-But for my money I’m going to bust out the bucks and buy them separately so I don’t have to second guess myself.
+But for my money, I’m going to bust out the bucks and buy them separately so I don’t have to second guess myself.

-Because paint absorbs into new drywall and drywall mud/filler differently than it does paint, you can get a super blotchy look if you don’t set up a solid, consistent foundation.
-I don’t get carried away with priming if I have small patches, but if they are bigger than a twoonie…oh, this is awkward, I’m Canadian.
-Okay, so if they are bigger than…2″, I would probably slap a bit of primer on.
-And not the WHOLE wall, just on the patch.
+YES.
+Because paint absorbs into new drywall and drywall mud/filler, you can get a super blotchy look if you don’t set up a solid, consistent foundation.
+I don’t get carried away with priming if I have wee small patches, but if they are bigger than a twoonie…oh, this is awkward, I’m Canadian.
+Okay, so if they are bigger than two inches I would probably slap a bit of primer on.
+And not the WHOLE wall, just on the patch, feathering out the edges.